Making Light-Up Fashion: Introduction to LEDs for Wearable Tech

 RGB (red green blue) LEDs have three pins powering the red, green, and blue elements The fourth pin is a return pin.
 Addressable LEDs have a “data in” pin, a “data out” pin, a ground pin, and a power pin.
 Both of these LEDs gather data from a signal that determines the brightness and color of the LED.

-Most MakeFashion projects use addressable LEDs.
+Most Lumen Couture professional designs use addressable LEDs, and the kits I have adopted from my designs are this style.
 If you’re just learning to work with electronics, I’d recommend learning with basic two-pin LEDs before moving to the more advanced ones.

 Strip LEDs: Lights on a Roll